-The battery lasted about 35 minutes with breaks to change cutting materials or attachments.
-The Dremel battery stays up to 6 years of intermittent usage, and 3 years of constant usage.
+The battery lasted about 35 minutes, with breaks to change cutting materials or attachments.
+The Dremel battery stays up to 6 years of intermittent and three years of constant usage.

 Is a rotary tool the same as a drill?

-Rotary tools are not the same as the drill.
+Rotary tools are not the same as drills.
 They are smaller and rotate about 10x faster than a drill.
-Rotary tools have less torque, but make up for that with their faster RPMs.
+Rotary tools have less torque but make up for that with their faster RPMs.
 Rotary tools are for carving, engravings, and precision work.
 Drills are better for drilling holes and driving screws.

 Can I use my drill as a rotary tool?

-You can, as long as the rotary-tool head you are using does not require high RPMs.
-The drill has more torque than a Dremel, but lower RPMs.
+You can, as long as the rotary-tool head you use does not require high RPMs.
+The drill has more torque than a Dremel but lower RPMs.

 Can you use Dremel bits in a regular drill?

-You can use Dremel bits in a regular drill if the rotary-tool head you are using does not require high speeds.
+You can use Dremel bits in a regular drill if your rotary tool head does not require high speeds.
 Due to their small diameters, Dremel bits need high speeds to work well.
-Using them in a drill on hard materials, gets them shattered due to the high torque.
+Using them in a drill on hard materials gets them shattered due to the high torque.